 - Provides public education on the dangers and prevention of lead poisoning.

-For more information or to schedule a FREE lead Inspection, click here.
+For more information or to download the Lead Hazard Control Program Application, click here.

 Lead Hazard Control Program Information